 Bangkok to Chiang Mai train schedule

-Go to Timetable & Fare in Thai Railway website to check the schedule.
-There are 5 direct trains from Bangkok to Chiang Mai every day.
+Go to Timetable & Fare in Thai Railway website to check the schedule (if you are outside of Thailand, you might need to set VPN to Thailand to able to access this website).
+There are several trains from Bangkok to Chiang Mai every day.

 Both train #9 and #13 leave Bangkok in the evening and arrive Chiang Mai in the morning but you want to be in #9 because it is newer with high quality.
 The train #9 is the best overnight train, departs Bangkok train station at 18.10 pm and arrives at Chiang Mai station at 7.15 am.